zaqxs123456/Basic-Logic-Test-for-AI/questions.md

 - b.
 There are politicians that are not musicians.

     - Drawing a list of all possible venn diagrams based on the premises, we can see that there are politicians that are not musicians and all other statements are not necessarily true.
+    - Only [b] is the correct answer, more than one answer is considered incorrect.

 ---